-A recent survey commissioned by Flora has revealed that only 17% of kids lunchboxes contain any vegetables of salad, which as a mum I find really shocking.
+A recent survey commissioned by Flora has revealed that only 17% of kids lunchboxes contain any vegetables or salad, which as a mum I find shocking.
 Worse than that it also showed that only 1.6% of children’s packed lunches met national standards for school food in England.
-Now I know that children can be really fussy and picky eaters and totally understand that it is your decision as to what goes in your child’s pack lunch and that we are all busy and do not want to spend too much time on a packed lunch, I do believe as do Flora that with a little planning we can make sure that our kids lunchboxes are packed with goodness.
+Now I know that children can be really fussy and picky eaters and understand that it is your decision as to what goes in your child’s packed lunch and that we are all busy and do not want to spend too much time on a packed lunch.
 Why not check out Flora’s Lunch Box Guide, it is filled with ideas and inspiration.

 Jewelled Tuna Pasta